 |“..the space we live in, the space in which any realistic understanding of quantum mechanics is necessarily going to depict the history of the world as playing itself out…is configuration-space.
 And whatever impression we have to the contrary (whatever impression we have, say, of living in a three-dimensional space, or in a four dimensional space-time) is somehow flatly illusory.”|

 This position appears to be arguing for the ‘reality’ of the mathematical description of configuration space.
 In contrast, Bradley Monton, who is an associate professor at the University of Colorado with a doctorate in philosophy argues for a different viewpoint:

 |“I maintain that quantum mechanics is fundamentally about a system of N particles evolving in three-dimensional space, not the wave function evolving in 3N-dimensional space…If (David Albert’s) claim were true, this would be the most radical revision of people’s everyday understanding of the world ever engendered by science, far surpassing any other scientific revolution in our worldview.
 It is this radically revisionary nature of the wave function ontology hypothesis that leads me to assign a low prior probability to the hypothesis; the evidence would have to be very strong to lead me to accept the hypothesis.”|

-However, at this stage, the key point to highlight is that both these opposing interpretations are based on the hindsight afforded by the last 50 years of post-war development in quantum theory.
-As such, the goal of the following discussions is primarily focused on trying to understand what quantum physics can tell us and what its cannot tell us about the fundamental structure of the universe.
+However, at this stage, the key point to highlight is that both these opposing interpretations are based on the hindsight afforded by the last 50 years of post-war developments in quantum theory.
+As such, the goal of the following discussions is primarily focused on trying to understand what quantum physics can and cannot tell us about the fundamental structure of the universe.